Front Range Fed

 Variations and Substitutions

 • Make a strawberry rhubarb pie.
 Another classic combination.
 Adding sweet strawberries balances the tartness of the rhubarb.
-To make it, replace 2 cups of sliced strawberries for the rhubarb in pie filling for a classic strawberry rhubarb pie.
+To make it, replace 2 cups of rhubarb with sliced strawberries in the pie filling for a classic strawberry rhubarb pie.

 • Try different spices.
 Substitute nutmeg with cinnamon or allspice for a different flavor profile.